Xinglab/TEQUILA-seq/README.md

 ### Data processing

 A Snakemake workflow is provided for running the data processing scripts.
-The workflow can start from raw ONT signal data (FAST5 format), sequencing reads data (FASTQ format), or read-to-genome alignment data (SAM/BAM format). **Note:** A different configuration will be required depending on what type of data you are starting with.
+The workflow can start from raw nanopore data (FAST5 format), sequencing reads data (FASTQ format), or long-read alignment data (SAM/BAM format). **Note:** A different configuration will be required depending on what type of data you are starting with.
 The workflow can also be configured to run multiple samples and each sample can have multiple inputs.
 Set the configuration by editing the [snakemake_config.yaml](./snakemake_config.yaml) and [snakemake_profile/config.yaml](./snakemake_profile/config.yaml) files.

 Prior to running the data processing scripts, please make sure that [conda](https://conda.io/) is installed.
 Then, `./install` can be run to install all dependencies required for data processing (except Guppy, which requires a manual installation).
 Specifically, `./install` will create a conda environment with the required dependencies and set some absolute file paths in [snakemake_config.yaml](./snakemake_config.yaml)